Echinops6718/HealthInfo/Folic Acid.md

+The folinic acid form may be easier on the body, especially for those with methylation challenges.

 Reduces risk of stroke, gum disease, anemia, malaria symptoms, liver damage, and cancer.

 Likely reduces risk of contracting [[COVID]] as well as induced injuries and mortality.